-- ANC 1.
-New development should be directed to the least productive soils to conserve remaining land for continued agricultural uses, whenever possible. - ANC 2.
-Improve the menu of agricultural zoning districts and update the zoning map where applicable in cooperation with towns in order to recognize preferred areas for agricultural expansion and to preserve the best agricultural lands for agricultural use. - ANC 3.
-The existing farmland preservation plan will be evaluated for its effectiveness every 5 years and updates or amendments will be made as necessary.
+- 1. New development should be directed to the least productive soils to conserve remaining land for continued agricultural uses, whenever possible. - 2.
+Improve the menu of agricultural zoning districts and update the zoning map where applicable in cooperation with towns in order to recognize preferred areas for agricultural expansion and to preserve the best agricultural lands for agricultural use. - 3.
+Work with towns to develop a county-wide right to farm policy and ordinance.
+Create options for towns that wish to require right to farm language to be shown on recorded land divisions. - 4.
+Work with local units of the government and the agriculture industry to implement the zoning provisions and performance standards of Wisconsin Act 235 and ACTP 51 (the Livestock Facility Siting Law).